Dear Vegans of the World,

 So here is my question for vegans.

-And if so, would you keep eating this way if 1) it led to newfound health and vitality and 2) only one animal had to die every 12–24 months to feed you?
+If so, would you keep eating this way if it led to newfound health and vitality and only one animal had to die every 12–24 months to feed you?

-I guess what I'm asking is this, if you came to my farm, you saw how well kept the animals were.
-You saw how much I cared for their wellbeing.
+I guess what I'm asking is this: If you came to my farm and you saw how well kept the animals were.
+You saw how much I cared for their well-being.
 You knew how the animals were killed.
-And you knew the health benefits of eating meat, would you then have a bite of a meat based dish that I had made?
+Also, you knew the health benefits of eating meat.
+Would you then have a bite of a meat-based dish that I had made?

-If this is a stretch to far, then why not get your own cow, sheep, or even chicken and use the byproducts from this animal—the milk, the eggs or the wool.
+If this is a stretch too far, then why not get your own cow, sheep or even chicken and use the by-products from this animal—the milk, the eggs or the wool.

 If you are caring for the animal, you can treat it how you wish all animals to be treated.
-You don't even have to go so far to eat it's meat.
-You can let it die of natural causes (hopefully without any suffering, as not all natural deaths are pain free), and then bury it in your backyard.
+You don't even have to go so far as to eat its meat.
+You can let it die of natural causes.
+(Hopefully, without any suffering.
+Not all natural deaths are pain-free.)
+And then you can bury it in your backyard.

 The meat you would be eating was from a healthy, happy animal that was killed in a humane way.
 What other reasons are there to stop you from eating this meal?